- Where do I send workplace students?

 If the student is missing a math credit, they have a few options:

-They may benefit from taking our Hospitality Services (Pre-Hospitality) program, which has courses that include Applied Math, Communications, Computer Literacy and General Education.
-Successful completion may qualify people for entry into programs in Hospitality & Tourism Management and the George Brown Chef School.
+They may benefit from taking our Hospitality Services program, which has courses that include Applied Math, Communications, Computer Literacy and General Education.
+Successful completion may qualify people for entry into programs in the School of Hospitality & Tourism Management.
 The requirement for Hospitality Services is grade 12 English, completed at the College or University level.
 For more information visit: http://www.georgebrown.ca/H101

 For more information about applying as a mature student, visit our Guide for Mature Students.